seniorGarin/zkJetton/README.md

 # zkJetton

-zkJetton is an experimental token standard for the TON blockchain that demonstrates how **zk-SNARKs** can be integrated into token contracts using the **Tact** language.

-The token hides both balances and transfer amounts.
+zkJetton is a minimal version of a jetton contract for the TON blockchain that uses zk-SNARKs in **Tact** to provide hidden balances and private transfer amounts.

 # How it works